devlead/devlead.se/src/DevLead/input/posts/2025/2025-02-19-git-windows-long-paths.md

 By following these steps, you can avoid the common pitfalls associated with long file and directory names in your Git repositories on Windows.

+### Disclaimer

+This isn't a silver bullet.
+While enabling long paths in Windows and Git helps in most scenarios, it's not a complete solution for all situations.
+Some workloads in Visual Studio can still encounter issues, particularly when paths are passed to other processes like legacy .NET Framework-based tools.
+If this is your process, you might want to consider using the [Pri.LongPath NuGet package](https://www.nuget.org/packages/Pri.LongPath), which provides drop-in replacements for System.IO APIs that handle long paths correctly.